Transition from the Medieval Castle to the Early Modern Fortress: The Adaptation of Italian Fortification Principles Across Europe

 They exploited their abundant water resources to construct defenses that were not only formidable but also aesthetically striking.
 Thanks to the preservation efforts of organizations like the Stichting Menno van Coehoorn, a Dutch society dedicated to the study and maintenance of historic fortifications, several of these sites—such as Naarden, Coevorden, Heusden, and Brielle—can still be appreciated today in their near-original form.
 The transition from medieval to modern fortification in the Low Countries is well illustrated in the plans of Italian engineer Francesco di Marchi, who documented a period of experimentation and hybrid designs.
 During this phase, the traditional round tower was gradually replaced by the angular bastion, and the use of water as a defensive element was increasingly explored.

 At Arnhem, walls were reinforced with half-round towers at the gates and supplemented with two angular bastions reflecting the Italian influence.
 Delfzijl displayed an unusual layout, partly incorporating bastions and partly defined by irregular angles that resisted standard classification.
 Enckhuysen ingeniously diverted several rivers into a ditch encircling part of the town and then routed the water inside the walls for greater protection.
 In Maastricht, the town was enclosed by a wall studded with towers, while a bastioned outwork guarded the main bridge over the river.
 Despite these local adaptations, it was not until the end of the sixteenth century that a distinctively Dutch school of fortification began to take shape, largely through the influence of Maurice of Nassau, Prince of Orange, who studied under the mathematician and fortress engineer Simon Stevin.
 The Dutch approach to fortification was characterized by the principle of “wide and low.”

 The flat topography of the Netherlands negated the need for high ramparts, as even modest elevations could dominate the surrounding landscape.
 Nevertheless, constructing even low ramparts and protective glacis required substantial quantities of earth, which were customarily obtained by digging the defensive ditches that surrounded the fortifications.
 This practical, landscape-driven approach became a hallmark of Dutch military architecture, blending the theoretical foundations of the Italian system with innovative responses to local environmental and tactical realities.

 The frequent wars in the Netherlands provided ample opportunity for local engineers to develop and refine new approaches to fortification, but it was the tumultuous political and military climate of France—marked by civil conflicts, the Thirty Years’ War, the Fronde, and the War of the Spanish Succession—that eventually propelled French engineers to the forefront of military architecture.
-Early French contributions, such as Jacques Ferret’s 1594 treatise, focused on theoretical and highly symmetrical designs, notable more for their geometric precision than for practical defensive capability.
-Ferret’s plans incorporated bastions and recessed flanks to create orillons or concealed gun platforms, and like many proponents of systematic fortification, he prescribed exact dimensions for every element.
-However, Ferret’s work largely reworked existing ideas rather than offering genuine innovation, and his influence remained mostly theoretical.
+Early French contributions, such as Jacques Perret's 1594 treatise, focused on theoretical and highly symmetrical designs, notable more for their geometric precision than for practical defensive capability.
+Perret’s plans incorporated bastions and recessed flanks to create orillons or concealed gun platforms, and like many proponents of systematic fortification, he prescribed exact dimensions for every element.
+However, Perret’s work largely reworked existing ideas rather than offering genuine innovation, and his influence remained mostly theoretical.